 Punishment, shouting, and other aggressive forms of training have no place in dog training, or in any form of education.
 Consciously put your emotions aside and remain patient, loving, and consistent.
 Dogs need to be spoken to in the same way so that they can understand your language.
 Never forget: praise is the key to bonding and successful communication.

-A doping scandal in dressage riding brought this condition to the attention of riders and owners a few years ago.
-But what exactly is this condition?
-More and more horses, especially sport horses, are now affected by this neuromuscular disease, the causes of which are still largely unknown.
-It is considered incurable and can severely impair a horse's performance.
-Large, heavy horses between the ages of 4 and 7 are particularly at risk, as are horses with naturally high muscle tone.
-Male horses are more commonly affected than mares.
+A doping scandal in dressage brought this condition to the attention of riders.
+An increasing number of horses, particularly competition horses, are now affected by this neuromuscular disorder.
+The causes remain largely unknown.
+Shivering is considered incurable and can severely impair the horse in some cases.
+Large, heavy, and male horses between the ages of four and seven, as well as horses with naturally high muscle tone, are particularly at risk.

 Testicular tumors are the second most common type of tumor in male dogs and account for four to seven percent of all tumors in dogs overall.
 There are different types of tumors, with dogs with one or two undescended testicles (= cryptorchidism) having a significantly increased risk of developing a testicular tumor.